 It took longer than usual to crisp up the skin though.
 It took around 6 minutes in the broiler to get the crisp texture and it wasn’t as crispy as the one from the oven.

-Oven: The meat was cooked perfectly and the wings had a nice crunch after the first round of baking.
+Oven: The chicken was cooked perfectly and the wings had a nice crunch after the first round of baking.

 We sauced them and broiled them for 1 minute on each side and the result was ‘perfect’ crisp chicken wings.

 Winner: In the end, my family preferred the extra-crispness of the oven chicken wings over the Instant Pot.